 Next, go to Browser and open any repository of APK files on the web browser.
 I am using APKmirror to download one file for demonstration.
 Browse the website and choose the app you want to install.

-Install Apps and Games on Android from Internet
+Install Apps and Games on Android from the Internet

-Downloading and installing APK files from external stores can be extremely useful for Android developers to test their apps.
-You can also find latest updates of apps and games in these stores but you need to extra careful while installing these apps.
+Downloading and installing APK files from external stores like “APK20 safe” can be extremely useful for Android developers to test their apps.
+You can also find the latest updates of apps and games in these stores but you need to be extra careful while installing these apps.
 Make sure you have a good antivirus on your Android phone to block any malware or virus associated with APK files.